 Tiring of the city and looking for more creative opportunities, it was time to leave New York and take a few months trek to the South of France.
 Not a bad place to work on freelance projects (and drink, eat, repeat).May 2014

 After experiencing the beautiful weather in France, I thought San Diego would be a good fit.
 Wanting to stay in the non-profit space, I started working for an agency called Fifty & Fifty that 'Engages the World in the Worthwhile'.

 Looking to solve some new problems, I left front-end dev life in San Diego to take a position as an Interactive Designer at Hudl in Lincoln, Nebraska.
-All these changes and moves have taught me something new about my skillset and about myself.
-Currently I'm intersted in imporving marketing websites by looking at conversion rates and running A/B tests to improve conversion rates.
+My background in storytelling, design, development and analytics led me to a Marketing Web Lead at Hudl where I get to geek out about my favorite things like user experience, conversion flows, web performance and marketing strategies.

 What's next?
 You tell me.

 A couple weeks ago I asked my mom "When I was a kid, what did I want to be when I grew up?"
 This was her response.
 Hilarious, yes.
 Mildy inappropriate, that too.